brnsampson/dev_env_setup/README.md

-This repo is meant to be everything necessary for setting up and running a windows and linux development environment.
+This repo is meant to be everything necessary for setting up and running a local development environment and automated VM test builds.
 It does not contain any code project, but will include a couple vagrantfiles for setting up VMs with a basic infrastructure setup e.g. monitoring and log collection.
 Those can be used as starting points for setting up development environments for specific application stacks.

 Please note that not everything will work on every OS.
 I will try to note in each directory where it should work, but no promises.

-# Prereqs

-Before any other steps here, you need all of the tools of the right versions installed.
-I have supplied individual scripts for each tool in the setup directory, as well as an all_install.sh script that just executes each of the other scripts.
-If for some reason you don't want to run all of them, you will have to run each that you _do_ want to run.

-cd setup
-chmod +x all_install.sh
-sudo ./all_install.sh

 # Windows Builds
-To build the windows image, first run the install script to get your local environment setup:
+To build the windows image, first get your dotfile config in place and run the setup scripts to get your local environment setup.

 After that, you will need to clone the boxcutter windows repo: